DeepRank/deeprank2/docs/getstarted.md

     feature_modules = 'all')
 ```

-Then, the GraphDataset instance representing the testing set can be defined.
+Then, the GraphDataset instance for the newly processed data can be created.
+Do this by setting the `train` argument to `False` and specifying the path for the pre-trained model in `train_data`, together with the path to the HDF5 files just created.
 Note that there is no need of setting the dataset's parameters, since they are inherited from the information saved in the pre-trained model.

 ```python
 from deeprank2.dataset import GraphDataset